GabrielPivoto/GabrielPivoto/README.md

 - Made in South America :brazil:
 - Computer Engineering Student at [Inatel](https://inatel.br/home/) 🖥️
 - Currently working as a QA Tester 🔎
-- Learning more about Cypress and JavaScript 📚
+- Learning more about Cypress and Javascript 📚

 ![](https://komarev.com/ghpvc/?username=GabrielPivoto&color=006bed)
 ---